tgecho/verdant/README.md

 A fast, opinionated test runner for Typescript/Javascript and co.

+There are many like it, but this one is mine.

 Open source, but not particularly looking to make an open project.
 This is custom made to fit my workflow and needs.

 ## Interesting characteristics, priorities, and accepted limitations